FreeBeings-io/haf-plug-play/docs/op-standard.md

 # Custom JSON Op Standard (CJOS-01)

+This is a proposed standard for designing `custom_json` operations that dApps can use.
+It is designed to allow for easy protocol upgrades through an internal op versioning system.

 ### IDs

 Applications or protocols use their own IDs to broadcast their `custom_json` ops.
 For example: